|

 The recitation of the Four Questions is usually chanted or sung according to one of several traditional melodies.
 An older melody from the European Diaspora is familiar to a certain generation of Conservative and Orthodox congregations, and can be characterized as a chant.
 A more modern melody derived from Israeli folk music is popular among younger generations, and sounds more like a song.

-My cousins have a wonderful Seder that celebrates the mulitplicity of traditions, and any and all variations are welcomed, in solos starting with the youngest, combos, and finally as a full group together.
-It often takes quite some time to get past the Four Questions...
+My cousins have a wonderful Seder that celebrates a multiplicity of traditions and interpretations, and any and all variations are welcomed, in solos starting with the youngest, combos, and as a full group together.
+Some years, when lots of participants want to get involved, it can take quite some time to get past the Four Questions...

 One year back in the late-1980s, it occured to me that the Four Questions embodied a classic call-and-response format (on all other nights, A -- tonight, B), and another famous call-and-response musical form familiar in America is the Blues.
 In 12-bar format, the Blues involves a call, a second call, and then a response, also known as an AAB form.
 It didn't take too long to fit the Ma Nishtana into this format.
 All that was required was a backup section, so I recruited my brother Dave and another family friend to do-wop the harmonies behind me, and we surprised everyone without warning.
 Needless to say, it was a big hit, if a bit cheeky.